-The portion of the project for which TIGER III funding is requested is the 2.5 mile segment of NS tracks between 16th Street and Archer Ave. in Chicago.
-Within this segment the project will: This TIGER III application is for the final segment of the WA3 Dother fully funded segments currently under construction will be complete by late 2011.
-Upon completion of this final segment, speeds will increase and smoother
+The portion of the project for which TIGER IV funding is requested is the 2.5 mile segment of NS tracks between 16th Street and Archer Ave. in Chicago.
+Within this segment the project will:

+This TIGER IV application is for the final segment of the WA3 requested is the 2.5 mile segment of NS tracks between project.
+Upon completion of this final segment, speeds will increase and smoother transitions will be enabled between the railroads at 22nd street.
+Project WA3 allows BNSF, CSX, NS